-XL.ComputeMD5Hash function: encode a text string to an MD5 hash
+XL.ComputeMD5Hash function: encode a text string to an MD5 hash.

 XL.ComputeMD5Hash function – Text function type – returns the MD5 hash value for the specified text string in a specified encoding.